Fr. Gabriel Waweru, Pastor

 Most of my formative years were spent on a family farm near Santiago, a quaint little town located in East Central Minnesota.
 After high school, I continued my education and received a Bachelor of Science degree from Mankato State University.
 About that same time, I met and married a lovely Catholic girl, Theresa Kapsner which, as a Methodist, was a real eye-opener.
 Prior to the birth of our daughter Andrea, I was confirmed and joined the Catholic Church.

 In 1992, our family moved from Marshall, MN, to Brainerd where I continued my work with the State of Minnesota as a wetland specialist and Theresa continued her work as a social worker.
 We are members of St. Andrew's.
-We have 3 grown children, Andrea, Jeff and Alison.
-Alison and her husband, Terrelle, have blessed us with 3 beautiful grandchildren, Zoe, Othiniel and Jael.
+We have 3 grown children, Andrea, Jeff, and Alison.
+Alison and her husband, Terrelle, have blessed us with 3 beautiful grandchildren, Zoe, Othniel, and Jael.

 Prior to moving to Brainerd, we had never belonged to a parish with an assigned Deacon.
 The Brainerd Catholic community had four.
-Their call to serve and the manner in which they carried out their calling was very intriguing and raised my curiosity to learn more.
+Their call to serve and the manner in which they carried out their calling were very intriguing and raised my curiosity to learn more.

 At the urging of Father Seamus Walsh and the support of family and friends, I took a “leap of faith”.
 After 6 years of prayer, study and discernment, I was ordained as a permanent Deacon by Bishop Paul Sirba on November 21, 2010, on the Solemnity of Our Lord Jesus Christ the King.

 Deacon Jerry Bock

 I was born and raised in Brainerd and attended St. Francis Church as a child with my mom and nine siblings.
-I moved away from Brainerd for 20 years, and moved back in 1998 with my wife Cindy, sons Scott, Jeremy, Justin, and daughter Tracy.
+I moved away from Brainerd for 20 years and moved back in 1998 with my wife Cindy, sons Scott, Jeremy, Justin, and daughter Tracy.
 We started attending St. Andrew’s when my family moved to Brainerd.
 My wife Cindy joined the Church in 2008 having attended Mass since the first year of our marriage.
-I was ordained a deacon November 20, 2016.
+I was ordained a deacon on November 20, 2016.